Hunter Gilstrap

-Richard Hunter Gilstrap, Jr. (born April 17, 1983 in Asheville, North Carolina) is an American retired soccer player.
-He most recently served as the goalkeeping coach for USL Championship club Pittsburgh Riverhounds SC, who he played with for six years.
-He is the son of Rick Gilstrap, former running back and quarterback football player and coach, and Kiki Kirkland Gilstrap, Miss USA 1973 Miss Congeniality.
+Richard Hunter Gilstrap Jr. (born April 17, 1983, in Asheville, North Carolina) is an American retired soccer player.
+He played professionally in the United States and Africa.
+He started and operated the Pittsburgh Riverhounds Goalkeeper Academy from 2010 to 2021.
+He also had collegiate coaching stops at Carnegie Mellon University and the University of Pittsburgh.
+Gilstrap worked with US Youth National Teams in 2017.
+After moving on from pro coaching, he started the GK4FREE Podcast.
+Gilstrap then went on to start and found Pro Player Goalkeeping.

-Career
+Gilstrap has been married since 2015 to Kelly Gilstrap.

+Playing career

 Youth and amateur

 Gilstrap grew up in Lexington, South Carolina, attended Lexington High School, played club soccer for the NECSA (now South Carolina United FC) Galaxy, and played college soccer at Clemson University and at the College of Charleston, where he registered a 1.16 goals allowed average (GAA) and 4 shutouts during his senior season.

 During his college years Gilstrap also played with the Greenville Lions in the USL Premier Development League.

 Professional

 Gilstrap was drafted with the 13th overall pick in the 2006 USL-1 draft by Miami FC, and spent the season playing in the USL First Division, making five first team appearances and playing in international friendlies against teams from Spain, Brazil and Guatemala.

 He transferred to the expansion Cleveland City Stars in 2007, and immediately became a fan-favorite, appearing in 20 regular season games in 2 seasons with the team, and helping them to the USL Second Division championship in 2008.

 After spending the 2008-09 USL offseason playing in the South African Premier Soccer League with Maritzburg United, Gilstrap re-signed with Cleveland for a third season on April 22, 2009.

 Gilstrap captained the Stars in their first USL First Division campaign in 2009.
 Despite their last place finish, Gilstrap finished among the top 7 goalkeepers in the league in 4 statistical categories, including saves and shutouts.
 He was also awarded the Stars' Community Leadership Player of the Year Award for his work with the club and community during the season.